Pat Gallagher (Labour politician)

-He was elected a county councillor for Offaly County Council in 1991 and town councillor in 1994 for Tullamore.
-He was re-elected to both posts, topping the poll, at the 1999 local elections.
+He was re-elected to both the County Council and the Urban District Council posts at the 1999 local elections, topping the poll.
 He resigned both his seats in 2000.
 He has not sought political office since.

-He was County Manager for Galway County Council from 2004 to 2007, and was County Manager for Offaly County Council from 2007 to 2013.
-In early 2014, Gallagher was appointed as Chief executive of Westmeath County Council.
+He was county manager for Galway County Council from 2004 to 2007, and was county manager for Offaly County Council from 2007 to 2013.
+In early 2014, Gallagher was appointed as chief executive of Westmeath County Council.